Global Peace Index

+Methodology

 Indicators of peacefulness

 In 2017, 23 indicators were used to establish peacefulness scores for each country.
 The indicators were originally selected with the assistance of an expert panel in 2007 and are reviewed by the expert panel on an annual basis.
-The scores for each indicator are normalised on a scale of 1–5, whereby qualitative indicators are banded into five groupings, and quantitative ones are scored from 1–5, to the third decimal point.
+The scores for each indicator are normalised on a scale of 1–5, whereby eight qualitative indicators are banded into five groupings, and quantitative ones are scored from 1–5, to the third decimal point.
 A table of the indicators is below.
 In the table, UCDP stands for the Uppsala Conflict Data Program maintained by the University of Uppsala in Sweden, EIU for The Economist Intelligence Unit, UNSCT for the United Nations Survey of Criminal Trends and Operations of Criminal Justice Systems, ICPS is the International Centre for Prison Studies at King's College London, IISS for the International Institute for Strategic Studies publication The Military Balance, and SIPRI for the Stockholm International Peace Research Institute Arms Transfers Database.